aospapp/aosp/external/avb/README.md

 partitions without changing the top-level `vbmeta` partition.
-For example, the following variables create `vbmeta_system.img` as a chained `vbmeta` image that contains the hash-tree descriptors for `system.img` and `product_services.img`. `vbmeta_system.img` itself will be signed by the specified key and algorithm.
+For example, the following variables create `vbmeta_system.img` as a chained `vbmeta` image that contains the hash-tree descriptors for `system.img` and `system_ext.img`. `vbmeta_system.img` itself will be signed by the specified key and algorithm.

-    BOARD_AVB_VBMETA_SYSTEM := system product_services
+    BOARD_AVB_VBMETA_SYSTEM := system system_ext
     BOARD_AVB_VBMETA_SYSTEM_KEY_PATH := external/avb/test/data/testkey_rsa2048.pem
     BOARD_AVB_VBMETA_SYSTEM_ALGORITHM := SHA256_RSA2048
     BOARD_AVB_VBMETA_SYSTEM_ROLLBACK_INDEX_LOCATION := 1

-Note that the hash-tree descriptors for `system.img` and `product_services.img` will be included only in `vbmeta_system.img`, but not `vbmeta.img`.
-With the above setup, partitions `system.img`, `product_services.img` and `vbmeta_system.img` can be updated independently - but as a group - of the rest of the partitions, *or* as part of the traditional updates that update all the partitions.
+Note that the hash-tree descriptors for `system.img` and `system_ext.img` will be included only in `vbmeta_system.img`, but not `vbmeta.img`.
+With the above setup, partitions `system.img`, `system_ext.img` and `vbmeta_system.img` can be updated independently - but as a group - of the rest of the partitions, *or* as part of the traditional updates that update all the partitions.

 Currently build system supports building chained `vbmeta` images of `vbmeta_system.img` (`BOARD_AVB_VBMETA_SYSTEM`) and `vbmeta_vendor.img`